john-hewitt/backpack-website/index.md

 When training Backpack Language Models, we find that sense vectors specialize to represent fine-grained aspects of predictive utility for each word.
 Intuitively, sense vectors **non-contextually specify the span of ways in which the word might be useful in context,** and the context decides what member of that span to take.

-Because each sense vector represents a non-contextual log-probability vector, we say they have a **transparent** semantics.
-The transparent connection between symbol meaning and model prediction enables new directions in interpretability and control.
+The direct connection between symbol meaning and model prediction enables new directions in interpretability and control.
 This simplicity is enabled by the use of existing, opaque neural architectures (like the Transformer) _only in the role of generating weights for the sum_.
 For one example of control in our ACL paper, we identify a source of gender bias in stereotypically gendered career nouns as being partially derived from a single sense vector, and "turn down" the weights on that sense to reduce bias: